h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

     cars_gbm.train(x=predictors, y=repsonse,
                    training_frame=train, validation_frame=valid)

-    # find the mse value:
+    # retrieve the mse value:
     cars_gbm.mse(valid=True)

 In addition to the above options, Logloss, MSE, RMSE, MAE, RMSLE, and AUC can also be used as the stopping metric.